Sometimes mothers can be overprotective.

 Kevin nodded.
 “That’s perfect.
 Do you agree, Dylan?”

 “Yeah, it’s the right way.
-We can tell Mom after we get home.”
+We can tell Mom the details after we get home.”

-Then things became more hectic because Lorelei Winslow arrived.
+Things became more hectic when Lorelei Winslow arrived.
 Officer Gomez led her from the parking lot to where Dylan was sitting on the bench with Officer Mills, Kevin, Jackson, Steve, and Jeff.

 “Oh, my God!
 Dylan, you’re bleeding!” she cried out.